 Did you make this?
 Be sure to leave a review below and tag me @the_chunky_chef on Facebook and Instagram!

 - 1/2 - 1 oz simple syrup (recipe below in recipe notes) adjust per your tastes

 - 2 oz bourbon

-- sprig of fresh mint
+- sprig of fresh mint (for garnish - optional)